Trade directory · Quincy metro · Massachusetts

 Inspection Schedule

 Electrical work requires rough and final inspections.
-Plumbing requires rough, pressure test, and final inspections.
-Most handyman repairs require final inspection only.
-Schedule 24-48 hours in advance through city portal.
+Plumbing needs rough, pressure test, and final inspections.
+General construction over $1,000 requires foundation, framing, and final occupancy inspections.
+Inspections must be scheduled 24 hours in advance through Quincy Building Department.

 §4